Here’s How Your Trade Owens Corning (OC) Aggressively Right Now

 UBS gave a rating of “Sell” to OC, setting the target price at $61 in the report published on December 09th of the previous year.

-After a stumble in the market that brought OC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.02% of gains for the given period.
+After a stumble in the market that brought OC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.32% of loss for the given period.

 Insider Trading